X8Future/Assetto-Hub-bot/README.md

 Connects to the Assetto Server Hub made by [Assetto Servers](https://assettoserver.org/patreon-docs/plugins/PatreonHubPlugin).
 Must have that to use the bot [information here](https://assettoserver.org/patreon-docs/assettoserver-hub/)

-### Code is made and tested by Future Crew servers™, the code is written by an AMATEUR and should be treated as such, some parts may not make sense or be redundant
+### Code is made and tested by Future Crew servers™, the code is written by an AMATEUR and should be treated as such, some parts may not make sense, be redundant, or just not work (whitelist command).
+Updated may come in the future to fix issues.

 ## Tested on Windows and Ubuntu systems